 Political relations are friendly but fairly low‑key.
-Cooperation is mainly in the form of individual development cooperation and cultural projects and within the United Nations.
+Cooperation focuses on individual development cooperation and cultural projects and work within the United Nations.